 Budapest is packed full of great things to do all day and night.
-From vintage shops to the infamous ruin bars of the old Jewish quarter here are 10 weird and wonderful things you can’t miss in this eclectic city.
+From vintage shops to the infamous ruin bars of the old Jewish quarter here are the top 10 weird and wonderful things not to miss in this eclectic city, Budapest.

-Topping the list is an absolute must when in Budapest.
+Topping the list is an absolute must do in Budapest.
 Széchenyi Thermal Baths is a great way to relax and waste a couple of hours in summer or winter.
 The pools vary in temperature from the freezing cold plunge pools, to be used after a sauna, to the very warm 38 degree pool beside it!
 But the star of the show is the outdoor heated pool complete with bar, whirlpool and waterfall.
 The perfect cure to the night before!
+Or go the night before, Sparty is every Saturday between February to December.

-Want to avoid the crowds?
-There are a lot of thermal pools in Budapest but the less touristed tend to have stricter rules on bathing attire and sometimes even require swim caps.
+Want to know how avoid the crowds in Budapest?
+There are a lot of thermal pools in Budapest but the less visited tend to have stricter rules on bathing attire and sometimes even require swim caps.
 Check out Gellert spa for an altogether more local experience.

 2. Get ruined at a ruin bar